Real Normal Operators and Williamson's Normal Form

 \section{Williamson's Normal Form}

-All the work we have done till now was to obtain the right machinery for a proof of Williamson's normal form in the infinite dimensional set up.
-This was our main goal.
-We refer to Parthasarathy \cite{Par13} for an easy proof of this theorem in the finite dimensional setup. \begin{defn} Let $H$ be a real Hilbert space and $I$ be the identity operator on $H$.
+We will use Theorem \ref{cor:invertible} to give a proof of Williamson's normal form in the infinite dimensional set up.
+We refer to Parthasarathy \cite{Par13} for an easy proof of this theorem in the finite dimensional setup and we extend it.

+\begin{defn} Let $H$ be a real Hilbert space and $I$ be the identity operator on $H$.
 Define the involution operator $J$ on $H \oplus H$ by $J = .$ \end{defn}

 \begin{defn} Let $H$ and $K$ be two real Hilbert spaces.
 A bounded invertible linear operator $Q \colon H\oplus H \to K\oplus K $ is called a symplectic transformation if $Q^{T}JQ = J$, where $J$ on left side is the involution operator on $K\oplus K$ and that on the right side it is the involution operator on $ H\oplus H$. \end{defn}